Cal-Maine Foods (CALM) Advances While Market Declines: Some Information for Investors

-Heading into today, shares of the egg producer had gained 4.11% over the past month, outpacing the Basic Materials sector's gain of 1.35% and the S&P 500's gain of 3.56% in that time.
+Shares of the egg producer witnessed a gain of 2.24% over the previous month, beating the performance of the Basic Materials sector with its gain of 0.47% and underperforming the S&P 500's gain of 4.74%.

-The upcoming earnings release of Cal-Maine Foods will be of great interest to investors.
+The investment community will be closely monitoring the performance of Cal-Maine Foods in its forthcoming earnings report.

-Any recent changes to analyst estimates for Cal-Maine Foods should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also take note of any recent adjustments to analyst estimates for Cal-Maine Foods.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 13.66% lower.
-At present, Cal-Maine Foods boasts a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 13.66% lower.
+Cal-Maine Foods is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Cal-Maine Foods is presently being traded at a Forward P/E ratio of 17.11.
-Its industry sports an average Forward P/E of 15.79, so one might conclude that Cal-Maine Foods is trading at a premium comparatively.
+Valuation is also important, so investors should note that Cal-Maine Foods has a Forward P/E ratio of 17.14 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 17.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report